anykeyh/rails_db_views/README.md

 Then create your views into `db/views` directory (create the directory if needed).
 All your views are files with "sql" extensions, without the directive `CREATE VIEW xxx AS`.
-Just the SQL (like classic SQL request then!) rails-db-view will use the filename without extension as view name (so avoid special characters like "." or "-" into filename...).
+Just the SQL (like classic SQL request then!) rails-db-views will use the filename without extension as view name (so avoid special characters like "." or "-" into filename...).

-Whenever you'll do `rake db:migrate` or `rake db:rollback`, prior to applying the migrations, rails-db-view will remove all referenced views.
-After all migrations are done, rails-db-view will reconstruct each views.
+Whenever you'll do `rake db:migrate` or `rake db:rollback`, prior to applying the migrations, rails-db-views will remove all referenced views.
+After all migrations are done, rails-db-views will reconstruct each views.

 # Advanced options